NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Three Faces of Evil.md

 Allustan's studies show that the worms might be somehow connected to an ancient temple hidden beneath the earth.
 According to his calculations, the temple is located beneath a copper mine owned by [[Ragnolin Dourstone]].
 Ragnolin is known as a surly, paranoid and greedy mine manager and [[Allustan]] fears that he may be connected to the temple if it is currently occupied.

 [[Allustan]] suggests that the merchant [[Balabar Smenk]] could provide a useful gateway to Ragnolin's mine.
 Balabar and Ragnolin have a well know rivalry.
 Neither is trustworthy, but their animosity might be enough to make Balabar open to an offer of alliance with the party.
-The recover of Smenk's letter to Filge from the observatory in [[4-Campaign/Age of Worms/The Whispering Cairn|The Whispering Cairn]] suggests that Smenk knows more about the situation in the Dourstone Mine then he should.
+The recover of Smenk's letter to Filge from the observatory in [[The Whispering Cairn|The Whispering Cairn]] suggests that Smenk knows more about the situation in the Dourstone Mine then he should.

-By the time the PCs have finished exploring [[4-Campaign/Age of Worms/The Whispering Cairn|The Whispering Cairn]], Smenk already hates them and wants to see them destroyed or run out of town.
+By the time the PCs have finished exploring [[The Whispering Cairn|The Whispering Cairn]], Smenk already hates them and wants to see them destroyed or run out of town.
 Better yet, he comes upon the idea of sending them agains the cultists below the Dourstone Mine, hoping to take care of two problems at once.

 If the PCs don't set up a meeting with Smenk within a week of their encounter with Filge, the mine manager takes it upon himself to invite them to meet with him, ordering a subordinate to sneak into the PCs headquarters with a note setting up a rendezvous at Smenk's home in [[Diamond Lake]].
 If the situation warrants it, perhaps Smenk kidnaps a PCs familiar just to show them that they're dealing with a professional criminal.